What is a Crash Test, and How Does it Work

 Smart cars are so much different than full-sized vehicles, but they undergo the same crash tests overall.
 These vehicles are crashed at the same speeds and must undergo all the same scenarios.
 Smart cars drive on the same roads as other vehicles, so it's only natural to test them in the same ways.

 These smaller vehicles are generally less safe than full-sized cars, but they are equipped with more extensive protective features in many cases, including a full roll cage.
-It's important to realize that most smart cars are less safe than full-sized vehicles, but they can keep their occupants alive in most crash scenarios thanks to extensive safety equipment.
+It's important to realize that most smart cars are less safe than full-sized vehicles, but they can keep their occupants alive in most crash test scenarios thanks to extensive safety equipment.

 Crash Testing is Sophisticated and Important